bblgamified/llb-cs_rostereditor/README.md

 ## Future enhancements
 - Team editor to change the name of the team and maybe the colours
 - Better understanding of the pitcher profiles for each team
+- Add player position editor in a separate tab

 ### Likely not going to happen
 - Add new teams